awused/aw-fm/README.md

 * `GTK_DEBUG=Interactive`
 * `G_MESSAGES_DEBUG=GnomeDesktop` for thumbnailer issues or `G_MESSAGES_DEBUG=All`

+## Unplanned Features

+While I use aw-fm as my only daily driver file manager, there are a few things I don't plan to implement as I do not use them or use them so rarely it is not worth implementing them.
+Aw-fm will not cover every standard file manager feature.
+If I only need to open another file manager once or twice a year, that's acceptable.

+* Mounting, unmounting, formatting, or otherwise managing drives and file systems
+* MTP, WebDAV, FTP, or other protocols
+* Browsing inside of archives
+  * Nice to have, but isn't worth the complexity given how infrequently I'd use it
+* Multiple windows in a single process
+  * Aw-fm is very efficient at sharing resources between tabs.
+This could be extended across multiple windows but I just don't use them myself and find tabs and splits to be more than enough.

 ## Why

-Gui file managers on Linux are almost all descended from Nautilus and have similar characteristics including performance traps and a lack of customization.
-They do, however, support things I probably won't, like automount and udev.
+The major gui file managers on Linux are almost all descended from Nautilus and have similar characteristics including performance traps and a lack of customization and features.
+Even among more niche projectsI wasn't able to find a file manager that fit my use cases while also being performant, so I made one.

 ## Screenshots